-Shoot at a flying disc using a bow and arrow.
+Archery Trap Shoot at a flying disc using a bow and arrow.
 Targets are hard to hit but you'll have fun - hit or miss.
-Take aim at a squadron of battleships and try to sink them all.
-Stop by the Archery Range for a fun filled afternoon of carnival style games.
-No clowns or gimmicks.
+Battleship Rifle Take aim at a squadron of battleships and try to sink them all.
+Countries Chaot Stop by the Archery Range for a fun filled afternoon of carnival style games.
+No Carnival Shoot clowns or gimmicks.
 Tokens are not required.
 Archers compete to land arrows closest to a far off flag.
-Participation counts toward the All Camp Challenge.
+Participation counts Clout toward the All Camp Challenge.
 For experienced archers, take the "Long Shot" at targets at varying distances.
-Hone your skills to become a great archer.
-This tournament is at both the archery and rifle ranges.
-If 5 Scouts from the unit shoot, this will qualify for the All Camp Challenge.
-Enjoy the warm summer sun at our archery range as you pull back, take aim, and fire at the target.
-Head up to our .22 caliber range and practice your marksmanship skills.
+Long Range Archery Hone your skills to become a great archer.
+Marksmanship Tournaments This tournament is at both the archery and rifle ranges.
+If 5 Scouts from the unit Transmansing rounding shoot, this will qualify for the All Camp Challenge.
+Onen Avehem Enjoy the warm summer sun at our archery range as you pull back, take aim, Open Archery and fire at the target.
+Open Rifle Head up to our .22 caliber range and practice your marksmanship skills.
 Do you think you're good with both a rifle and a bow?
-Think you have what it takes to be Sequassen's Top Shot?
-Complete rigorous challenges at each range to prove it.
+Think you have what it Top Shot takes to be Sequassen's Top Shot?
+Complete rigorous challenges at each range · ' to prove it.
 Three Challenges, One Champion.
-Scouts and Buddy Pairs will compete in various challenges in order to be Triple Crown Champions.
+Scouts and Buddy Pairs will compete in Triple Crown various challenges in order to be Triple Crown Champions.
 Visit the archery range to test your skills.
-Tired of regular archery?
+3D Archery Tired of regular archery?
 Come try this hunting simulation where you can shoot at animal-shaped targets at stations in the woods.